 11. Do Some Self-Reflection

 Take a moment to look inward and examine your thoughts and feelings.
 This can even go well with journaling or meditation.
-A self-reflection process allows you to examine your thoughts and feelings, seeing what it means to you and how it affects your daily life.
-The human mind has an average of 50,000 thoughts a day, and in a paper titled “The lost art of introspection: Why you must master yourself” it was revealed that about half of that falls under negative self-talk; additionally, 90% of those thoughts are repeated ones from days before.
+A self-reflection process allows you to examine your thoughts and feelings and how they affect your daily life.
+The human mind has an average of 50,000 thoughts a day.
+In a paper titled “The Lost Art of Introspection: Why You Must Master Yourself,” it was revealed that about half a person’s thoughts fall under negative self-talk.
+Additionally, 90% of those thoughts are repeated from days before.

 12. Create a Vision Board

 Visualizing your success has been proven to help you reach your goals.
 Spending just 10 minutes a week to add something to your vision board or to review it can help you achieve personal and/or career success.
-In fact, many studies reveal how mental imagery can positively (or negatively) impact the mind.
-Even today’s top celebrities and businesspersons like Jim Carrey, Oprah Winfrey, Arnold Schwarzenegger, Lindsey Vonn, and Will Smith all professed their visualization tactics.
-Bestselling author and motivational speaker Jack Canfield suggests not just creating a vision board for a one-time thing – make it a habit by visualizing on a regular basis to help you attract your ideal life.
+In fact, many studies show that mental imagery can positively (or negatively) impact the mind.
+Celebrities like Jim Carrey, Oprah Winfrey, Arnold Schwarzenegger, Lindsey Vonn, and Will Smith all professed their visualization tactics.
+Bestselling author and motivational speaker Jack Canfield suggests not just creating a vision board once, but to make it a habit by visualizing on a regular basis to help you attract your ideal life.
 “By adding a visualization practice to your daily routine, you will naturally become more motivated to reach your goals,” he said.
 “Post your affirmations, inspirational words, quotations, and thoughts… choose words and images that inspire you and make you feel good.”

 Try a few or even all of these if you can, and see how your daily routine and life improves!